-For all our warnings of ECO, NEX & their acute risk, those 2 here went up more, went down less here than ARKK.
-(But we just saw brief periods since this text/chart - ECO/NEX dropped more than ARKK).
-As always, too innovation/tech are volatile, significantly risky areas.
-Clean energy like wind, solar, EVs, H2 etc never are havens of calm.
-And 2020s look to be a time, all energy may see acute volatility, shortages, rationing, perhaps calamitous blackouts.
+For all our warnings of ECO, NEX about their acute risk, those 2 here went up more, down a bit less here than ARKK.
+Yes, we see periods where ECO/NEX drop more than ARKK; there is nodoubt but that all three themes are highly volatile!
+As always too, innovation/tech are volatile, hugely risky areas - whether active like ARKK, or passive like here.
+Clean energy in wind, solar, EVs, H2 etc never havens of calm.
+And 2020s look to be a time, when all energy may see acute volatility, with shortages, rationing, perhaps calamitous blackouts.

 Energy, unavoidably, is complex.
 Full of 'on the other hands.'
-Take renewables in applied on the ground ways.
-Faces decrepit old grids; war; fuels scarcity; fuel switching off Russian gas; weather extremes, wildfire, attacks, more.
-'On the other hand', a positive milestone in 2022 was California one windy day for 1st time briefly got 100% of its power from renewables.
+Take renewables in applied on ground ways.
+Facing decrepit old grids; war; fuels scarcity; fuel switching off Russian gas; weather extremes, wildfire, attacks, more.
+'On the other hand' a good milestone 2022 was California on one windy day for 1st time briefly got 100% of its power from renewables.
 A sample less-windy day, May 5, 2022, on 23,000 MW demand - 17,000 MW or 70% was met by solar, wind, geothermal.
-They may ramp potentially ahead, displacing more (that day 17%) natural gas.
-Sunny daytime, much demand is met by solar, and wind.
-But the sun always sets, some times are surely not at all windy: electric power Must be dispatchable all the times meaning more renewables needed & storage.
-Figures are far behind where they'll need to be - given CO2 levels & a climate emergency.
-Grid and supplies are long at sixes & sevens bottlenecks galore.
-As California was badly short by some 1,800 MW much-needed electrical power - not enough to handle what's sure to be-ahead hot Summers & cold Winters.
-Small wonder its lone nuclear plant though costly, making 6% of the State's power, saw its life extended by 5 years in 2022, from 2025 - to later 2030 Retirement.
-As shortages threaten, and Blackouts too.
-Not just in this rich US state, but in Europe, China, and globally.
+They may ramp ahead, displacing more (on that day 17%) natural gas.
+Sunny daytimes, much demand is met by solar, and wind.
+But the sun always sets, and some times surely are not at all windy: electric power Must be dispatchable all the times - meaning more renewables needed with storage.
+Figures are far behind where they must be given CO2 levels & climate emergency.
+Grid and supplies long at sixes & sevens - bottlenecks galore.
+As seen when California was badly short some 1,800 MW much-needed electrical power - not enough to handle what's sure to be-ahead hot Summers & cold Winters.
+Small wonder its lone nuclear plant though costly, still making 6% of the State's power, saw its life extended by 5 years in 2022, going from a 2025 - to later 2030 Retirement.
+As shortages threaten, and Blackouts too, not just in this rich US state, but all of Europe, China, and globally.

-Clearly, bearish troubles overshadowed clean energy as March 2021, 2022, 2023, then 2024 opened.
+Clearly, bearish troubles overshadowed clean energy as 2021, 2022, 2023, then 2024 opened.
 One worry at first was 'only' a bipartisan \$1.2 Trillion(!) infrastructure passed in 2021.
-Little in it was relevant to clean energy - or climate.
-Compared to a BBB reconciliation draft at first at \$3 Trillion, then 'less' at \$2 Tn, then \$1 Tn focused on clean energy & climate - but stumbled & failed 2021 - that was 'thin gruel'.
+Little in it relevant to clean energy - or climate.
+Compared to a BBB reconciliation draft that at first was \$3 Trillion, then 'less' at \$2 Tn, then \$1 Tn focused on clean energy & climate - but stumbled & failed 2021 - that was 'thin gruel'.
 For example to make an aged US electric grid net-zero, would have to require very big capacity upgrades.
 Yet that Infrastructure law's text only gave grid facilitation meagre \$ amounts.
 Grid resilience \$11 billion, but power failures discussed ahead, vex now.
 They can cripple; \$3 billion in grants not near up to task.
 A still 'small' \$65 billion for grid transmission can be fast eaten by spending on transmission for fossils-made electricity, that's outside of more pressing need for decarbonization.